 How to Clean Up Bleach Spills on the Floor? − The Perfect Guide for You!

-Now, the procedure and cleaning items you need for cleaning the spill depend on the flooring material.
-This is because every flooring material has distinct properties and so bleach reacts differently with them.
+The cleaning procedure and items needed depend on the flooring material.
+Every flooring material has distinct properties, and bleach reacts differently with each surface.

 Clean Up Bleach Spill on Hardwood Floor

-Hardwood floors are made with porous natural wood which means they have maximum absorbance quality.
-Hence, apart from their reliable structural integrity, they are pretty sensitive to moisture.
+Hardwood floors are made with porous natural wood, which means they have high absorbance.
+Beyond their structural integrity, they are highly sensitive to moisture and pH changes.
+Household bleach (sodium hypochlorite) has a pH of approximately 11-13, which causes alkaline etching on wood surfaces.

 Required Cleaning Items